 The golden rule: The higher your brain wave, the harder you will find to function.
 A typical situation, would be an examination, an important business meeting where you are stressed out, and your brainwave is probably up to 30 or higher, and finding yourself not thinking straight.

 The frequency is from 7 to 14 cycles per second.
 This state of mind is called as the “relaxed alertness”.
 You are calm and peaceful, with clear creative thinking, ideas, solutions and intuitive breakthroughs.

 Studying is easy.
-This state of mind can help you reach your full potential and help your body regenerate itself, with increased health and vitality.
-This is also the state where daydreaming, hypnosis and nocturnal dreaming take place.
+This state of mind can help you reach your full potential and help your body regenerate itself, with

 The Theta Wave

 Theta wave can be described as deep sleep and has a range between 4 and 7 cycles per second.
 All our emotional experiences are recorded here.

 Delta wave is categorized as the deepest sleep state.
 Their frequencies are less than 4 cycles per second.
 This state can be best described as total unconsciousness-the delta state.

 In an eight-hour sleep period, you might spend 30 to 90 minutes in delta state, 30 to 60 in theta state, and the rest of the time in alpha.
 Obviously, this will vary between individuals and even vary from night to night with the same person.

 The important thing to note here is that different states of brain waves are a natural phenomenon that you go through every day, but you can consciously choose to drift into an alpha state of mind.

 Now that we know a bit about brain waves, let’s have a look at the alpha brain-wave again.